-General Rule: Register Extra-Provincially and File Annual Report
+General Rule: Register Extra-Provincially and File the Annual Report

-If you are a federal Canadian entity or a non-Canadian foreign entity (i.e. foreign LLC or corporation) and want to do business in Canada, then you have to register extra-provincially in the province or territory where you wish to conduct business.
-Furthermore, if you are registered domestically in one province or territory in Canada, then, with a few exceptions, you have to complete the relevant extra-provincial registration to do business in other provinces or territories.
-The general rule is that when you have an extra-provincial license, you have to file an extra-provincial annual report (with the exception of Ontario where the annual report is part of the corporate tax return).
+If you are incorporated with Federal Canada or if you are a non-Canadian foreign entity (i.e., foreign LLC or corporation), you must register extra-provincially in the province or territory where you wish to conduct business.
+Furthermore, if you’re registered domestically in one province or territory in Canada then, with few exceptions, you’ll need to complete the relevant extra-provincial registration to do business in other provinces or territories.
+The general rule is that when you have an extra-provincial licence, you have to file an extra-provincial annual report (with the exception of Ontario where the annual report is part of the corporate tax return).

 Legislative Exceptions to the Rule: Nova Scotia and New Brunswick

-The neighboring provinces of Nova Scotia and New Brunswick have worked together for several years on various partnership agreements with the understanding that it enhances competitiveness, improves productivity, contributes to workforce development/availability and positively influences issues of mutual interest by streamlining practices, removing duplication and harmonizing regulations and practices between the provinces.
+The neighbouring provinces of Nova Scotia and New Brunswick have worked together for several years on various partnership agreements with the understanding that it enhances competitiveness, improves productivity, and contributes to workforce development/availability.
+It’s also understood that this positively influences issues of mutual interest by streamlining practices, removing duplication, and harmonising regulations and practices between the provinces.